Nagorno-Karabakh: Geography

 Nagorno-Karabakh has a total area of 4400 km2.
 Approximately half of Nagorno-Karabakh terrain is over 950 m above sea level.
 The borders of Nagorno-Karabakh resemble a kidney bean with the indentation on the east side.
 It has tall mountain ridges along the northern edge and along the west and mountainous south.
 The part near the indentation of the kidney bean itself is a relatively flat valley, with the two edges of the bean, the districts of Martakert and Martuni, having flatlands as well.
 Other flatter valleys exist around the Sarsang reservoir, Hadrut, and the south.
 The entire region lies, on average, 1,100 m above sea level.
 Notable peaks include the border mountain Murovdag and the Great Kirs mountain chain in the junction of Shusha and Hadrut districts.
 The territory of modern Nagorno-Karabakh forms a portion of the historic region of Karabakh, which lies between the rivers Kura and Araxes, and the modern Armenia-Azerbaijan border.
 Nagorno-Karabakh in its modern borders is part of the larger region of Upper Karabakh.

 Nagorno-Karabakh does not directly border Armenia but is connected to the latter through the Lachin corridor, a mountain pass under the control of the Russian peacekeeping forces in Nagorno-Karabakh.

-The major cities of the region are Stepanakert, which serves as the capital of the unrecognised Nagorno-Karabakh Republic, and Shusha, which lies partially in ruins.
+The major cities of the region are Stepanakert, which once served as the capital of the unrecognised Nagorno-Karabakh Republic, and Shusha, which lies partially in ruins.
 Vineyards, orchards, and mulberry groves for silkworms are developed in the valleys.